I’ve been telling the class that in twenty years’ time, comma splices will be gone. Everyone will use them, and nobody will think they’re wrong.

-My own feelings about comma splices changed completely when I discovered that the French don’t care about them.
+My own feelings about comma splices changed completely when I discovered that the French consider them correct.
 If French writers can use a comma to join two independent clauses, why can’t we ?

 It looks like Spanish-speaking writers don’t have a comma-splice rule, either.
-Spanish writers may not even have to bother with run-on sentences.
+Spanish writers may not even have to trouble themselves over run-on sentences.